Glass Sprouting Jars

 - The oval shape of these glass-sprouting jars allows more light to get to the center of the jar, this means that there will be more chlorophyll present to develop the sprout's leaves.

-- Features a stainless steel mesh top that allows for easy rinsing - rinsing under water helps remove mold spores, growth inhibitors and seed casings.
+- Features a fine-meshed strainer top made of nickel-free stainless steel and a screw cap made from a food grade aluminum alloy that allows for easy rinsing.
+Thourough cleaning with clean water helps remove mold spores, growth inhibitors and seed casings.

 - Soak seeds in water overnight in the jars, then simply rinse twice a day under a running tap.

 - Not suitable for mucilaginous (mucous or slime forming) seeds such as watercres and flax seed.